-Watch this space for potential research opportunities in the lab.
-Opportunities will be available working with a variety of invertebrates, terrestrial and marine.
+For other Albion College students, opportunities are available to work with a variety of invertebrates, terrestrial and marine.
 You will have the chance to do a number of different tasks, ranging from field ecology to molecular population genetics.

 If you are interested in working in Dr. Cahill’s lab, send her an email (acahill [at] albion.edu), or come talk to her in person.
 You should bring a list of biology classes you have taken or are taking and a brief statement of why you are interested in working in her research lab.